Rhode Island Measles Cases in 2026

 Key Takeaways

-- 3 Nearby state Massachusetts has also reported cases.
+- 5 Nearby states Massachusetts have also reported cases in 2026.

 CDC Recommendations at This Level